eficode-academy/circle-ci-workshop/README.md

 Hint: The results of running `gradle test` are stored in a local directory: `build/test-results`.

 If all works as intended, you should see something like ![test results screenshot](img/test-results.png).

-## Run a few iterations on the code

-Having your pipeline set up, now it is time to fix the software problem itself.
-Go back to [the gilded rose description to read about it](gildedrose.md)

 ## Building and storing artifacts